Metacognition in the MYP Design Cycle[metacognition](/post/how-to-develop-metacognition) in the MYP Design Cycle: practical strategies for teachers

 Most Design evaluations are product-focused.
 Learners submit work and answer: "Did it solve the brief?
 What were the strengths and weaknesses?"
 These are important questions, but they miss metacognitive depth.

 Schön (1983) distinguishes between reflection-in-action (thinking while doing, which the Monitoring Prompt captures) and reflection-on-action (thinking after doing, which evaluation enables).
-Reflection-on-action is where learners consolidate learning and extract transferable insight.
-But only if they're prompted to think about their own thinking, not just the product.
+Reflection-on-action helps learners secure what they have learned and see how to use it elsewhere.
+This only happens when they are asked to think about their own thinking, not just the product.

-Hattie and Timperley (2007) show that feedback only improves learning when learners understand the gap between where they are and where they want to be.
+Hattie (2009) placed feedback among the more influential contributors to achievement, and Hattie and Timperley (2007) show that feedback improves learning when learners understand the gap between where they are and where they need to go.
 Self-evaluation that includes metacognitive reflection deepens that gap-awareness.
 Instead of "My design worked" (vague), a learner might write "I initially thought the heel padding should be thick, but testing showed that thick padding caused the foot to slip.
 Thinner padding with a textured surface worked better.
 Next time, I'll test assumptions about materials earlier, before committing to a design."

 That's metacognitive reflection: noticing not just that something failed, but why you thought it would work and what changed your mind.
 That insight transfers to the next project.